pennsignals/pennsignals.github.io/_posts/2020-03-23-admissions_bug_fix.md

 ---
 # What was fixed

 Unfortunately, the COVID-19 crisis forces us to move quickly and one downside of moving quickly is it's easier to make mistakes.
 Our latest release of CHIME contains a [major bug](https://github.com/CodeForPhilly/chime/issues/189) fix to the way we were calculating daily admissions and census.
-In the previous version of CHIME, we were not properly accounting for recovered patients (previously infected) patients in our accounting of newly admitted patients.
+In the previous version of CHIME, we were not properly accounting for recovered (previously infected) patients in our accounting of newly admitted patients.
 This was resulting in an **undercount** of admissions by a factor of ~1.4-2.2.
-Since this error was compounding over time, this impacted the short-term projections (next month) less than the longer-term projections.
+Since this error was compounded over time, this impacted the short-term projections (next month) less than the longer-term projections.
 You can find an example of the impact of this bug below.

 ## Admissions
 ### Before